Code-Institute-Submissions/getMyTattoo/README.md

 ![Error 2](static/documents/imagery/error2.png)

-On other mobile devices with a bigger width, everything is displayed as expected.
+On other mobile devices with bigger width, everything is displayed as expected.

-Here an example of an artist page on as it renders on IPhone 6/7/8/Plus:
+Here an example of an artist page on as it renders on iPhone 6/7/8/Plus:

 ![Error 2](static/documents/imagery/example.png)